 The Yucatan Peninsula (Yucatán Peninsula or Peninsula de Yucatan) is a region found in Mexico in Central America.
 This Mexican peninsula is found in the southeastern part of the country and its coast projects into the Gulf of Mexico to the west and north and the Caribbean Sea to the east.
 Although many people refer to Mexico Yucatan, this region is in fact divided into 3 separate states, the most northerly of which is the Yucatan.
 The actual Yucatan Mexican states are Campeche, Quintana Roo and Yucatán.
 Each state has its own capital city.
 San Francisco de Campeche is the capital city of Campeche, Chetumal is the capital city of Quintana Roo (with Cancun as its largest city) and Merida is the capital city of Yucatan state.To the south of the state of Quintana Roo is Belize.

 The Yucatan peninsula is a relatively safe area of Mexico.
 We saw a lot of police on bikes, 4×4, helicopters and boats along the coast.
 The best advice for backpackers is to never travel during the night even inside a bus.
-For full details of our safety advice for the Yucatan peninsula, click here.
+For full details of Mexico safety, particularly in the Yucatan peninsula, make sure you read our essential guide which is full of common sense advice.

 Backpacking Mexico Budget

 The Yucatan peninsula can be fairly cheap or very expensive depending on your travel choices.
 However, if you travel with local buses and avoid fancy restaurants, a budget of US$70 should be a good starting point.
-You can learn how to travel on a budget by reading this post.
+If you are interested in travelling more and spending less, check out this post and learn how to travel cheaply.
+It’s perhaps easier than you think!

 Quick Tour Of Yucatán Points Of Interest